aryasoni98/InfraGenius/README.md

 ## 🎯 Overview

 **InfraGenius** is a comprehensive AI-powered platform designed specifically for DevOps, SRE, Cloud, and Platform Engineering professionals.
 It provides industry-level expertise through advanced AI models, optimized for infrastructure operations, reliability engineering, and cloud architecture.

+### 🌟 Vision
+To democratize intelligent infrastructure management by providing developers worldwide with AI-driven insights, automation, and best practices - making reliable, scalable infrastructure accessible to everyone.

+> 📋 **See our detailed [6-Month Roadmap](ROADMAP.md)** for upcoming features and community goals!

 ### 🌟 Key Features